Youri de Winter

-Youri de Winter (born 26 June 1998) is a Dutch footballer who plays as a winger or attacker for Excelsior Maassluis.
+Youri de Winter (born 26 June 1998) is a Dutch footballer who plays as a winger for TOGB.

 Career

 At the age of 17, de Winter joined the English Nike Academy.

 In 2019, he signed for Scheveningen in the Dutch third division from the reserves of Dutch top flight side Sparta.

 In 2020, de Winter signed for Kerkyra in the Greece, where he made 3 league appearances and scored 1 goal, before joining Dutch third division club Excelsior Maassluis after a trial.